USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 A case may be referred to mediation, depending on the stage of proceedings, by:

-- the rector, until an instruction is given to the disciplinary prosecutor to commence the conduct of a case – on his or her own initiative, with the consent of the injured party and the person who is the subject of the notice or information on the perpetration or possibility of perpetration of an act constituting a disciplinary offence
+- the rector, until the disciplinary commissioner has been instructed to open a case – on their own initiative, with the consent of the injured party and the person whose act is the subject of the notice or information on the perpetration or possibility of perpetration of an act amounting to disciplinary misconduct;

-- the disciplinary commission, in the course of disciplinary proceedings – on the initiative or with the consent of the charged officer and the injured party.
+- the disciplinary committee, in the course of disciplinary proceedings – on the initiative or with the consent of the alleged and the injured party.

-Mediation shall be conducted by an academic staff member chosen by the Rector (1.), chosen jointly by the victim and the person concerned (2.), chosen jointly by the victim and the accused (3.).
+Mediation shall be conducted by an academic teacher chosen by the Rector (1.), chosen jointly by the injured party and the person subject to the proceedings (2.), chosen jointly by the injured party and the alleged (3.).

-If a settlement is reached during mediation, the investigation procedure may be discontinued unless the circumstances of the case require a disciplinary penalty.
+If a settlement is reached during mediation, the explanatory proceedings may be discontinued unless the circumstances of the case require a disciplinary penalty.

 The results of the mediation shall be taken into account when imposing the disciplinary penalty.

-During the mediation, the mediator shall establish contact with the parties, set a time and place for meetings with each party.
-He conducts individual or joint preliminary meetings to explain to them the objectives and principles of mediation, instructs them on the possibility of withdrawing their consent to participate in mediation until its completion.
-Furthermore, he helps to formulate the content of the settlement agreement.
-If a meeting of the parties is not possible, the mediator may carry out the mediation indirectly, by providing each of the parties with information, proposals and positions on the settlement agreement and its content.
+During the mediation, the mediator shall establish contact with the parties and set the date and place for meetings with each party.
+They hold individual or joint preliminary meetings to explain the objectives and principles of mediation to the parties, as well as instruct them on the possibility of withdrawing their consent to participate in mediation until its completion.
+Furthermore, the mediator helps to formulate the content of the settlement agreement.
+If a meeting of the parties is not possible, the mediator may carry out the mediation indirectly by providing each of the parties with information, proposals and positions on the settlement agreement and its content.

-As soon as the mediation has finished, the mediator shall draw up a written report on its results and present it to the rector, the disciplinary spokesperson or the disciplinary committee, as appropriate.
-If concluded, the report shall be accompanied by a settlement agreement signed by the parties to the mediation and the mediator.
+As soon as the mediation has been concluded, the mediator shall draw up a written report on its results and submit it to the rector, the disciplinary commissioner or the disciplinary committee, as appropriate.
+The report shall be supplemented by a settlement agreement if concluded, and signed by the parties to the mediation and the mediator.

-Disciplinary proceedings in the first instance shall be conducted by the University Disciplinary Committee or the Disciplinary Committee at the Central Council for Science and Higher Education.
+Disciplinary proceedings in the first instance shall be conducted by the University Disciplinary Committee or the Disciplinary Committee at the General Council for Science and Higher Education.

-Disciplinary committees shall adjudicate with a minimum of three members.
-The institutional disciplinary committee and the disciplinary committee at the Main Council for Science and Higher Education shall include at least 1 student.
+Disciplinary committees shall adjudicate with a minimum of 3 members.
+The university disciplinary committee and the disciplinary committee at the General Council for Science and Higher Education shall include at least 1 student.

 University Disciplinary Committee at the University of Warsaw:

-- elected by the Senate in the number of 10 to 20, from among academic staff and representatives of students and doctoral students; candidates from academic staff shall be nominated by the Faculty Council and the Council of the University-wide organisational unit or by members of the Senate; candidates from students and doctoral students shall be nominated by the bodies of the student self-government and the doctoral student self-government respectively
+- is elected by the Senate in the number from 10 to 20 persons, from among academic teachers and representatives of students and doctoral students; candidates from among academic teachers shall be nominated by a faculty council and a council of the university-wide organisational unit or by members of the Senate; candidates from among students and doctoral students shall be nominated by the students’ self-government bodies and the doctoral students’ self-government bodies respectively;

-- the term of office of the University Disciplinary Committee shall be equal to the term of office of the Senate, except for the representatives of the student and doctoral student self-government, whose terms of office are specified in §78.3 of the Statute
+- the term of office of the University Disciplinary Committee shall be equal to the term of office of the Senate, except for the representatives of the students’ self-government body and doctoral students’ self-government body, whose terms of office are specified in §78, section 3 of the Statute;

-- a person holding a function of a body of the University or a managerial function at the University may be a member of the committee after the lapse of four years following the cessation of their function;
+- a person holding a function of the University authority or a managerial function at the University may be the committee member after four years following the cessation of their function;

-- adjudicates with a minimum of 3 members.
+- adjudicates in a composition with a minimum of 3 members.

-The first meeting of the Committee shall be convened by the Rector, during which the Chairperson of the Committee and his/her deputy shall be elected.
+The first meeting of the Committee shall be convened by the Rector.
+During this meeting, the Chairperson of the Committee and their deputy shall be elected.

-The Chairperson of the Committee shall appoint the adjudicating panel and its Chairman separately for each case.
-The chairman of the adjudicating panel may be an academic staff member whose academic degree/degree in arts is not lower than that of the defendant.
+The Chairperson of the Committee shall appoint the adjudicating panel and its Chairperson separately for each case.
+The chairperson of the adjudicating panel may be an academic teacher whose academic degree/degree in arts is not lower than that of the alleged.

 Disciplinary proceedings in the first instance:

-- Disciplinary proceedings shall be initiated at the request of the disciplinary ombudsman.
+- Disciplinary proceedings shall be initiated at the request of the disciplinary commissioner.

-- The parties to the proceedings shall be the defendant and the disciplinary ombudsman.
+- The parties to the proceedings shall be the alleged and the disciplinary commissioner.

-- Where the disciplinary spokesperson requests the penalty referred to in Article 276, section 1, subsections 6 to 8 to be imposed and the defendant does not have a defence counsel of their choice, the Chairperson of the adjudicating panel of the disciplinary committee shall appoint a defence counsel ex officio from among academic staff.
+- If the disciplinary commissioner requests the penalty referred to in Article 276, section 1, points 6 to 8 to be imposed and the alleged has no defence counsel of choice, the Chairperson of the adjudicating panel of the disciplinary committee shall appoint a defence counsel ex officio from among academic teachers.

-When a case comes before the Committee, the Chairperson of the Committee first makes a preliminary assessment as to whether the investigation has deficiencies which cannot be remedied at the hearing and whether there are grounds for discontinuing the disciplinary proceedings.
-Having made a preliminary assessment and finding that the above-mentioned premises do not exist, he/she shall issue an order initiating disciplinary proceedings, appointing the adjudicating panel (chairman, members, minutes officer) and referring the case for consideration either at a closed session or at a hearing.
-Upon the delivery of the order setting the date of the trial, the charged officer or his/her defence counsel may inspect the files of the case, make excerpts, notes and photocopies thereof.
+When a case comes before the Committee, the Chairperson of the Committee first makes a preliminary assessment as to whether the explanatory proceedings have deficiencies which cannot be remedied at the hearing and whether there are grounds for discontinuing the disciplinary proceedings.
+Having made a preliminary assessment and finding that the above-mentioned premises do not exist, the Chairperson issues an order to initiate disciplinary proceedings, appoints the adjudicating panel (chairperson, members, recording clerk) and refers the case for consideration either at a closed session or at a hearing.
+Upon the delivery of the order setting the trial date, the alleged or their defence counsel may review the case files and make excerpts, notes and photocopies thereof.
 Mediation may take place during the disciplinary proceedings.
-A session of the committee may be held in the absence of the defendant or the disciplinary prosecutor if they have been duly informed of the time and place of the session.
-An ex officio defence counsel shall be available to the defendant only in the case of expulsion from employment in the higher education institution, expulsion from employment in the institution with a ban on practising higher education for a period of between six months and five years and deprivation of the right to practise their profession for a period of 10 years.
+A committee meeting may be held in the absence of the alleged or the disciplinary commissioner if they have been duly notified of the date and place of the meeting.
+The alleged is entitled to have an ex officio defence counsel only in the case of dismissal from work at the higher education institution, dismissal from work at the higher education institution with a ban on working at higher education institutions for a period from 6 months to 5 years and deprivation of the right to practise their profession for a period of 10 years.

-Proceedings may be suspended for the duration of pre-trial proceedings or court proceedings.
+Proceedings may be suspended for the duration of preliminary proceedings or court proceedings.

 In the course of the proceedings, the parties may apply for the admission of new evidence which establishes new circumstances and which may have a significant influence on the determination of the case.
 If the determination of a circumstance significant for resolving the case requires special information, then the adjudicating panel may consult an expert.

-The disciplinary committee may decide to acquit the charged officer, waive the infliction of a disciplinary penalty, punish the charged officer or discontinue disciplinary proceedings.
-The parties may appeal against the judgement of the committee to the Disciplinary Committee of the Minister within 14 days of the date of the delivery of the judgement together with its justification.
+The disciplinary committee may decide to acquit the alleged, refrain from imposing a disciplinary penalty, punish the alleged or discontinue the disciplinary proceedings.
+The parties may appeal against the ruling of the committee to the disciplinary committee of the minister within 14 days of the delivery of the ruling together with its justification.

-The rector may suspend an academic teacher against whom criminal or disciplinary proceedings have been initiated if, due to the seriousness and reliability of the charges presented, it is appropriate to remove them from the performance of their duties.
-An academic teacher shall be suspended ex officio as of the date of their preliminary detention.
+The rector may suspend an academic teacher against whom criminal or disciplinary proceedings have been initiated if, due to the seriousness and reliability of the charges presented, it is appropriate to remove them from the performance of their duties and responsibilities.
+Subject to the provisions of law, an academic teacher shall be suspended as of the date of their provisional arrest.

 The suspension may not last longer than six months.
 The period of suspension may be extended by a further six months if criminal proceedings against an academic teacher are still pending.

-A decision to suspend an academic teacher is subject to an appeal to the labour court with the jurisdiction over the seat of a higher education institution.
+A decision to suspend an academic teacher is subject to an appeal to the labour court competent for the seat of a higher education institution.

 Employee Loan and Benefit Fund

-Employees of the University of Warsaw may become members of the Employee Loan and Benefit Fund and benefit from interest-free loans, quick loans, so-called “instant loans” – with no guarantors and non-refundable benefits.
+Employees of the University of Warsaw may become members of the Employee Loan and Benefit Fund and benefit from interest-free loans, “quick loans”, with no guarantors and non-refundable benefits.

 Physiotherapy

-In the KU AZS UW physiotherapy office, University employees can benefit from the following physiotherapy treatments using the latest methods and specialised equipment:
+In the KU AZS UW physiotherapy centre, University employees can benefit from the following physiotherapy treatments using the latest methods and specialised equipment:

 - Trigger point needle therapy – a very effective method of treating musculoskeletal pain.

-- Kinesiology Taping – therapeutic action using the sensory action of kinesiology tape.
+- Kinesiology Taping – therapeutic approach using the sensory action of kinesiology tape.

 - Physiotherapy consultations